benjaminion/LLL_docs/lll_reference.rst

 A string in LLL is represented internally as a single 32 byte word, with the string left-alighed to the high-order byte in the (big endian) word.
 Any characters beyond the 32nd are ignored by the compiler.

-Characters in strings are interpreted as UTF8 on compilation (on Linux, at least), and basically any character is permissible, with slight variation depending on which of the two string representations is used.
+Permissible characters in strings vary according to which representation is used.

 There are two ways to represent strings in LLL: